dolphinxx/fjs/README.md

 This plugin uses *dart:ffi* to communicate between Flutter and C to reduce performance loss.

-We uses [QuickJS](https://bellard.org/quickjs/) for Android/Windows/Linux and JavaScriptCore for iOS/MacOS.
+We use [QuickJS](https://bellard.org/quickjs/) for Android/Windows/Linux and JavaScriptCore for iOS/MacOS.

 On Apple devices, it is prohibited to ship mobile applications that run JavaScript using a different JIT engine than the one originally provided with the system.
 Thus we have no choise other than using JavascriptCore.